Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Under the Nile Organic Cotton Stuffed Animals

-GOTS-certified organic cotton, natural kapok filling, plant-based dyes — what your kid actually sleeps with.
-The educational value is backed by developmental research from child development experts, not just marketing buzzwords.
+GOTS-certified organic Egyptian cotton, natural kapok filling, plant-based dyes, Fair Trade certified — what your kid actually sleeps with.
+The developmental value is backed by research from child development experts, not just marketing buzzwords.

 Check Price on Amazon →